 The institute has received 27 national awards, including a National Natural Science Award 1st Prize in 2003 for the work on Chengjiang fauna and the Cambrian explosion; a National Natural Science Award 2nd Prize in 2008 for the study on Cambrian and Ordovician Global Boundary Stratotype Sections and Points (GSSPs) and chronostratigraphic subdivisions and a National Natural Science Award 2nd Prize in 2010 for the study on the Lopingian Series in China and end-Permian mass extinction.
 The institute has also received more than 170 CAS, provincial- and ministerial-level awards for its research.
 In addition, seven out of 10 GSSPs established in China have been defined by NIGPAS scientists.
 The institute has also received global attention in recent years for its work on the topics mentioned above and on Weng’an, Lantian, and Jehol Biotas; and biological radiation, extinction and recovery during major geological periods.
 Moreover, institute researchers have published more than 9,000 research papers and monographs since 1951.

 NIGPAS currently has 141 research and technical personnel, including three CAS academicians and 38 professors.
-Among them, six professors have won the Outstanding Young Scientists Award (NSFC), and eight have won the CAS Hundred Talents Award.
+Among them, six professors have won the Outstanding Young Scientists Award (NSFC).
 Four professors have served as chief scientists for the Major Research Projects of the Ministry of Science and Technology.

 NIGPAS offers master’s degrees in palaeontology and stratigraphy, geobiology, and geological engineering; Ph.D. degrees in palaeontology and stratigraphy, and geobiology; and a postdoctoral program in geology.
 All educational programs are open to applicants from China and abroad.